 Senior retail investors and cybersecurity.
-About the only thing they have in common is their presence on the list of examination priorities this year for the Securities and Exchange Commission’s Office of Compliance Inspections and Examinations (OCIE).
+The only thing they have in common is their presence on the list of examination priorities this year for the Securities and Exchange Commission’s Office of Compliance Inspections and Examinations (OCIE).

 The priorities are published annually to provide insight into the areas the SEC believes present some of the greatest risks to investors in the coming year.
 They also provide advisory firms the opportunity to perform a self-evaluation to determine what policies and procedures need to be updated and what training opportunities should be scheduled in the months to come.